xFrenchy/DungeonCrawl/README.md

 levels go up and reach an end

-only one encounter is implemented (empty room)
+only two encounter are implemented (empty room, minion)

+During minion encouter, player fights the minion with random numbers generated for attacks

+Player can also attempt to run away from the minion at the start

-once the end is reached, game is over
+once the end of the dungeon is reached, game is over